Bankruptcy and General Practice

 The Taconic was designed to be a scenic route, reflecting the desire of Franklin Roosevelt to provide a lovely ride for motorists that was replete with scenic overlooks (mostly now closed), such as of the Hudson Highlands.
 That is why the road is full of meandering turns, around any of which a state trooper may be waiting to see who is exceeding the 55-mph speed limit throughout this area.
 The farther north one drives, the more likely one is to see some of the original concrete road bed or native stone overpasses.

 The same design features that were intended to offer a leisurely day in the country are why that limit is lower than on the Thruway, for example, and today’s drivers often don’t have the patience to take it slow.
 That may be especially true in Dutchess County, where the roadway is wider and feels safer to drive along at higher speeds.
 This is why I spend as much time as I do in town courts of East Fishkill, LaGrange, Clinton, Stanford, and especially Milan.
+I also work in several Columbia County courts, such as Austerlitz and Chatham, where trooper tickets can be returned depending on where you were pulled over.
 This can be a very pretty drive for someone who isn’t trying to get to work or another destination on time, but the Taconic is now used more for commuting than sightseeing.
 When traveling this unique road, remember that it was designed in a different time, and to allow time for delays.
 Remember that going merely 66 miles per hour on that road can get you a ticket that carries 4 points and a significant fine.
 If for any reason you do get a traffic ticket or speeding ticket on the Taconic Parkway, then it’s time to call Selby Legal.